uiua-lang/uiua/site/blog/uiua-0.19.0-text.md

 ## A Type System

 Uiua 0.19.0 adds an `# Experimental!` type system!
-I've already detailed its design philosphy and functionality in [this blog post](https://www.uiua.org/blog/a-uiua-type-system), so I won't go into a ton of detail here.
+I've already detailed its design philosophy and functionality in [this blog post](https://www.uiua.org/blog/a-uiua-type-system), so I won't go into a ton of detail here.

 For the basics, you can read the documentation for [`validate ⊨`](https://uiua.org/docs/validate) and [type signature comments](https://www.uiua.org/docs/experimental#type-checking).